‘Tis the Season: Tax Preparation Checklist for Small Businesses

 Bookkeeper On The Background And Calculator — Tax Preparation

-Accurate and consistent recording of your cash flows is crucial in ensuring that you’re filing your taxes correctly.
+Accurate and consistent recording of your cash flows is crucial in correctly filing your taxes.

 QuickBooks Online makes it easy to track your expenses, manage cash flow, pay bills, create estimates and invoices, keep inventory, and manage your payroll (among many other things).
 Did you know we have certified QuickBooks Pro Advisors on staff to help you with your bookkeeping and troubleshooting needs?
 Contact us today to connect with one of our QuickBooks Pro Advisors.

-Whether you decide to use QuickBooks Online or any other bookkeeping software, the key is to ensure you are tracking throughout the year so when tax time comes, pulling your reports is a breeze.
+Whether you decide to use QuickBooks Online or any other bookkeeping software, the key is to ensure you track throughout the year so pulling your reports is a breeze when tax time comes.

 Documents Piled on Office Table

-Once tax season has finally arrived, it’s time to gather documents and prepare them for your business return.
+Once tax season has finally arrived, it’s time to gather and prepare documents for your business return.

 Make sure you have the following organized and ready: